 Example of Hypnosis for Addiction

-During the first session, the therapist will induce the hypnotic trance, thus guiding the person into a state of deep relaxation and focused awareness.
-In addition to the strategies mentioned above, a therapist can then employ various techniques to relieve the symptoms of dependence, as well as address the underlying causes of anxiety.
+The number of hypnosis sessions will vary from person to person.
+During the first session, the therapist will induce a hypnotic trance, thus guiding the person into deep relaxation and focused awareness.
+In addition to the strategies mentioned above, a therapist can employ various techniques to relieve the symptoms of dependence and address the underlying causes of anxiety.

 Hypnotherapy techniques used to treat addiction include: